-During Fiscal 2002, the Audit Committee was composed of three independent directors of the Company (as independence is defined in the National Association of Securities Dealers' listing standards) and oversees the Company's financial reporting process on behalf of the Board of Directors.
-Management has the primary responsibility for the financial statements and the reporting process, including the systems of internal controls.
-In fulfilling its oversight responsibilities, the Committee reviewed the audited financial statements in the Annual Report with management, including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in the financial statements.
+During Fiscal 2003, the Audit Committee was composed of three independent directors of the Company (as independence is defined in the National Association of Securities Dealers' listing standards) and oversees the Company's financial reporting process on behalf of the Board of Directors.
+Management has the primary responsibility for the financial statements and the reporting process, including the system of internal controls.
+In fulfilling its oversight responsibilities, the Committee reviewed the audited financial statements in the Annual Report on Form 10-K for Fiscal 2003 with management, including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments and the clarity of disclosures in the financial statements.

-The Committee reviewed with the independent accountants, Arthur Andersen LLP, who are responsible for expressing an opinion on the conformity of those audited financial statements with generally accepted accounting principles, their judgments as to the quality, not just the acceptability, of the Company's accounting principles and such other matters as are required to be discussed with the Committee under Statement of Auditing Standards No. 61 and other generally accepted auditing standards.
-In addition, the Committee has discussed with the independent accountants the accountants' independence from management and the Company, including the matters in the written disclosures required by the Independence Standards Board Standard No. 1 and considered the compatibility of nonaudit services with the accountants' independence.
+The Committee reviewed with the independent accountants, KPMG LLP, who are responsible for expressing an opinion on the conformity of the Company's audited financial statements with generally accepted accounting principles, their judgments as to the quality, not just the acceptability, of the Company's accounting principles and discussed with the independent accountants such other matters as are required under Statement of Auditing Standards No. 61 and other generally accepted auditing standards.
+In addition, the Committee has discussed with the independent accountants the accountants' independence from management and the Company, including the matters in the written disclosures and the letter required by the Independence Standards Board Standard No. 1 and considered the compatibility of nonaudit services with the accountants' independence.

 The Committee discussed with the Company's independent accountants the overall scope and plans for the audit.
-The Committee met with the independent accountants, with and without management present, to discuss the results of their examination, their evaluation of the Company's internal controls, and the overall quality of the Company's financial reporting.
+The Committee met with the independent accountants, with and without management present, to discuss the results of their examination, their evaluation of the Company's internal controls and the overall quality of the Company's financial reporting.

-In reliance on the reviews and discussions referred to above, the Committee recommended to the Board of Directors and the Board has approved that the audited financial statements be included in the Company's Annual Report on Form 10-K for Fiscal 2002 for filing with the Securities and Exchange Commission.
+In reliance on the reviews and discussions referred to above, the Committee recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for Fiscal 2003 for filing with the Securities and Exchange Commission.